The Complete Guide to Co-Processing

 Pros

-• A chance to combat non-recyclable waste: According to the UNEP, 100 million metric tons of plastic from short-lived products will need a disposal solution by 2040.
+• A chance to utilize non-recyclable waste: According to the UNEP, 100 million metric tons of plastic from short-lived products will need a disposal solution by 2040.
 Co-processing could be the answer for some of these waste items, as it destroys durable plastics while reaping benefits from the process.

 • Potentially more environmentally friendly: Co-processing reduces waste, requires less reliance on fossil fuels, and promotes a circular economy, suggesting it’s more beneficial for the environment than alternative practices like incineration.